People of all ages love popcorn, considering it a staple at every party and movie night.

 Popcorn is quite small and also can be scratchy or difficult to chew.
-It is not a snack that new eaters or immature chewers should be eating.
-Because of this, the American Academy of Pediatrics (AAP) recommends that young children do not consume popcorn until they are at least 4 years old.
+It’s not a snack that new eaters or immature chewers should be eating.
+Because of this, the American Academy of Pediatrics (AAP) recommends that young children avoid consuming popcorn until they’re at least 4 years old.

-Once children are older and “professional” chewers, popcorn may quickly become their favorite snack.
+Once children are older and become “professional” chewers, popcorn may quickly become their favorite snack.
 Imagine getting to eat popcorn for the first time!
-That crunchy, buttery, salty taste would surely be irresistible to any new popcorn eaters!
-But is popcorn a healthy snack for kids?
+That crunchy, buttery, salty taste would surely be irresistible to any new popcorn eater!
+But is popcorn healthy for kids?

-Popcorn can be healthy when it is made correctly.
-Air-popped popcorn is very healthy as it has no oil added.
-It is low in calories and fats.
-Popcorn with lots of salty seasonings or greasy toppings may not be the best choice if you are concerned about your kid’s health.
+When made a certain way, it can be.
+Air-popped popcorn is popped without oil, so it’s low in calories and fats.
+On the other hand, popcorn with lots of salty seasoning or greasy toppings may not be the best choice if you're concerned about your kid’s health.

-Small, handfuls of popcorn are a great snack, even if it has some seasonings added on.
-Be sure to serve your kid’s popcorn in moderation and you can feel good about giving them such a nutritious snack.
+But small handfuls of popcorn are a great snack, even if it has some seasoning added.
+Just serve it in moderation and you won’t have to worry about it not being super healthy.

-If your kids are still too young for popcorn, consider giving them rice cakes, peanut butter puffs, or just some tasty crackers.
-These snacks are a little more kid-friendly but still have a popcorn-style vibe!
+If your kids are still too young for popcorn, consider giving them rice cakes, peanut butter puffs, or some tasty crackers.
+These snacks are a little more kid-friendly but still have a popcorn-like vibe!

 Your doctor will likely discuss the signs of an allergy and what to look for.
-Common allergy symptoms include skin rashes, nausea, vomiting, swelling, and also pale skin.
-Hopefully, your child experiences none of these and can freely eat popcorn anytime they’d like!
+Common allergy symptoms include:

 What Other Snacks to Avoid for Young Children